EvoEmo: Towards Evolved Emotional Policies for Adversarial LLM Agents in Multi-Turn Price Negotiation: Introduction

 \section{Introduction}

-Extensive behavioral research has shown that human decision-making systematically deviates from classical economic assumptions of pure rationality, being dynamically shaped by psychological biases and emotional states rather than solely by stable personality traits \citep{hilbert2012toward,baumeister2012emotional,riaz2012personality}.
-While modern Large Language Models (LLMs) have made progress in replicating personality-driven behavioral patterns through Chain of Thought (CoT) \citep{wei2025mecot}, the role of emotion in shaping decisions remains relatively \textit{understudied} \citep{liu2025eq}, especially compared to \textit{static} human trait-based approaches \citep{huang2024personality}.
-Yet, emotional dynamics are crucial in fine-grained negotiation scenarios such as price bargaining \citep{lin2023toward}, where emotions directly influence on tactical choices (e.g., frustration prompting premature concessions, or excitement triggering overly aggressive bids), with immediate consequences for negotiation outcomes.
-In contrast, personality traits capture broad behavioral tendencies (e.g., a neurotic individual's overall risk aversion) but cannot account for adaptive, moment-to-moment adjustments that define real-world negotiations.
-While modern alignment techniques like Direct Preference Optimization (DPO) \citep{gao2025emo} and Reinforcement Learning from Human Feedback (RLHF) \citep{kasbouya2025emotional} have enabled LLMs to recognize and respond to human emotional cues (e.g., expressing sympathy in response to distress), these capabilities remain fundamentally \textit{reactive}.
-Current approaches excel at inferring emotions through CoT reasoning \citep{li2024enhancing}, yet they fail to leverage these insights for \textit{strategic} purposes---namely, actively expressing emotions to influence negotiation trajectories and assert dominance across multi-turn interactions.
-This limitation is particularly problematic in negotiation domains shaped by affective dynamics, most notably in price bargaining, where current LLM agents exhibit three fundamental deficiencies relative to human negotiators:
+Extensive behavioral research has established that human decision-making deviates from classical economic rationality, being shaped by psychological biases and emotional states \citep{hilbert2012toward,baumeister2012emotional,riaz2012personality}.
+While modern Large Language Models (LLMs) have made progress in replicating personalitAMASS y-driven behaviors \citep{wei2025mecot}, the role of emotion as a strategic, dynamic force remains understudied \citep{liu2025eq}, especially compared to static, trait-based approaches \citep{huang2024personality}.
+This gap is particularly critical in fine-grained negotiation scenarios such as price bargaining \citep{lin2023toward}, where emotions directly influence on tactical choices (e.g., frustration prompting premature concessions, or excitement triggering overly aggressive bids), with immediate consequences for negotiation outcomes.